Roman number d. How do Roman numerals work?

 Examples

-Number Roman designation Note
+Number Roman notation Note

-To correctly write large numbers in Roman numerals, you must first write down the number of thousands, then hundreds, then tens, and finally units.
+To correctly write large numbers in Roman numerals, you must first write the number of thousands, then hundreds, then tens, and finally units.

 In this case, some of the numbers (I, X, C, M) may be repeated, but no more than three times; thus, they can be used to write any integer no more than 3999(MMMCMXCIX).
-In the early periods, there were signs to indicate larger numbers - 5000, 10,000, 50,000 and 100,000 [ source unspecified 683 days] (then the maximum number according to the mentioned rule is 399,999).
-When writing numbers in the Roman numeral system, the smaller digit may be to the right of the larger one; in this case it is added to it.
+In early periods, there were signs to indicate larger numbers - 5000, 10,000, 50,000 and 100,000[ source not specified 683 days] (then the maximum number according to the mentioned rule is 399,999).
+When writing numbers in the Roman numeral system, the smaller digit may appear to the right of the larger one; in this case it is added to it.
 For example, the number 283 in Roman is written as CCLXXXIII, that is, 100+100+50+30+3=283.
-Here, the number representing a hundred is repeated twice, and the numbers representing ten and one, respectively, are repeated three times.
+Here the figure representing a hundred is repeated twice, and the figures representing ten and one, respectively, are repeated three times.

 Example: number 1988.
 One thousand M, nine hundred CM, eight tens LXXX, eight units VIII.
-Let's write them together: MCMLXXXVIII.
+Let's write them down together: MCMLXXXVIII.

-Tissot watches with the traditional spelling "IIII"
+Tissot watch with the traditional “IIII” spelling

-It was only in the 19th century that the number “four” was written universally as “IV”, before that the record “IIII” was most often used.
-However, the entry "IV" can be found already in the documents of the "Forme of Cury" manuscript dating back to 1390.
-Watch dials have traditionally used "IIII" instead of "IV" in most cases, mainly for aesthetic reasons: this spelling provides visual symmetry with the numbers "VIII" on the opposite side, and the reversed "IV" is more difficult to read than "IIII".
+It was only in the 19th century that the number “four” was written down as “IV”; before that, the number “IIII” was most often used.
+However, the entry “IV” can already be found in the documents of the Forme of Cury manuscript dating back to 1390.
+Watch dials have traditionally used "IIII" instead of "IV" in most cases, mainly for aesthetic reasons: this spelling provides visual symmetry with the "VIII" numerals on the opposite side, and an inverted "IV" is more difficult to read than "IIII".

 The smaller number can be written to the left of the larger one, then it should be subtracted from the larger one.
-In this case, repetitions of a smaller digit are not allowed.
-In Roman, the number 94 will be XCIV=100-10+5-1=94 - the so-called "subtraction rule" (appeared in the era of late antiquity, and before that the Romans wrote the number 4 as IIII, and the number 40 as XXXX).
+In this case, repetitions of a smaller number are not allowed.
+In Roman, the number 94 would be XCIV=100-10+5-1=94 - the so-called “subtraction rule” (appeared in late antiquity, and before that the Romans wrote the number 4 as IIII, and the number 40 as XXXX).
 There are six ways to use the "subtraction rule":

 • IV = 4